Road Fuel Pricing (Equalisation) Bill

 Overview

-This bill aims to address price discrepancies in road fuel between rural and urban areas in the UK.
-It requires companies to provide information on pricing differences and empowers the Competition and Markets Authority (CMA) to intervene if prices are deemed unfairly high in rural areas, potentially resulting in penalties for non-compliance.
+This bill aims to equalize road fuel prices between rural and urban areas in the UK.
+It empowers the Competition and Markets Authority (CMA) to investigate and penalize companies charging significantly higher prices in rural locations compared to urban areas for the same fuel.

 Description